Reshad de Gerus: 2022

-In February of 2022, it was announced that De Gerus has joined Team Duqueine for the European Le Mans Series campaign, racing for the French outfit alongside Richard Bradley and Memo Rojas.
+In February 2022, it was announced that De Gerus has joined Duqueine Team for the European Le Mans Series campaign, racing for the French outfit alongside Richard Bradley and Memo Rojas.
 Following three rounds, where the team scored a best finish of sixth at Imola, de Gerus quit the series.

 That year, the Frenchman also made his debut at the 24 Hours of Le Mans, thus becoming the first driver from the French Overseas Department of Réunion to compete in the event.